 Project Description Implementing Agent Funding Beneficiaries Status quo Small holder farm support LIMA R 4 363 861.76 800 farmers The project was approved in august 2016 and the project is under implementation for the period of four years.
 Ogle Farm Proposed Development Ubuhlebebezwe Municipality As per Business Plan -Business -Community The project is still on planning stage.
 Wosley Farm Ubuhlebezwe Municipality As per Business Plan Community Residents Seeking Funding from (Human Settlement to buy the land).
-This project is aimed at moving the informal settlements that are built on the periphery of the towni To Wolsley Farm, in order to use this land for development, because of its prime location Erection of market stalls (Ixopo Taxi Rank) Ubuhlebezwe Municipality R 1 000 000 Street vendors Ixopo town) The project is under construction.
-Construction of Light Industrial Park Ubuhlebezwe Municipality R 850 000.00 10 (mechanic, automotive & body work) Highflats SMMEs Business plan submitted to COGTA still waiting their response.
-Construction of a highflats agro- processing and packhouse Ubuhlebezwe Municipality R 2 000 000.00 Cooperatives and SMMEs Business plan was approved by the Department of Economic and to Department of Rural Development and Land Reform(DRDLR).
+This project is aimed at moving the informal settlements that are built on the periphery of the towni To Wolsley Farm, in order to use this land for development, because of its prime location Erection of market stalls (Ixopo Taxi Rank) Ubuhlebezwe Municipality R 1 000 000 Street vendors Ixopo town) The project isv still under construction, additional funding is needed for Market stalls at the Taxi Rank Construction of Light Industrial Park Ubuhlebezwe Municipality R 850 000.00 10 (mechanic, automotive & body work) Highflats SMMEs Business plan submitted to COGTA still waiting their response.
+Construction of a highflats agro- processing and packhouse Ubuhlebezwe Municipality R 2 000 000.00 Cooperatives and SMMEs Business plan was approved by the Department of Economic and to Department of Rural Development and Land Reform(DRDLR) .
 Currently the DRDLR is busy conducting the feasibility study for the preparation of the business plan.
-Expansion of Municipal Offices Ubuhlebezwe Municipality R 14 500 000 Community Staff Council An architect was engaged in 2017 and drawings for the proposed structure have been adopted by Council.
-In 2018 the project for the expansion of Municipal office will commence vigourously.
-Golf Course Electrification Ubuhlebezwe Municipality R Community, Residents Business , Golf Course Roads Ubuhlebezwe Municipality R Community, Residents Business
+Expansion of Municipal Offices Ubuhlebezwe Municipality R 14 500 000 Community Staff Council The project has commenced and work is currently underway for the expansion of the offices.
+Golf Course Electrification Ubuhlebezwe Municipality R Community, Residents Business The project has been completed Golf Course Roads Ubuhlebezwe Municipality R Community, Residents Business The project has been completed years: